xayananh4/ProgrammingLanguageS/README.md

 A web site that helps people find the suitable programming language for their coding needs.

 # Description
-This website will survey future students on computer literacy, problem solving skills, coding background, etc. Then provide a recommend language course that should accommodates their current skill level.
+This website will survey future students on computer literacy, problem solving skills, coding background, etc. Then provide a recommend course that accommodates their skill level.

 ## Technologies Used
 * HTML